Mahdi2912/Daily-Fun/daily_digest.md

 ## 📅 2025-07-22 12:03:08

 🧩 Riddle #1:
-Riddle: What question can you never answer?
+Riddle: What question can you never answer ?
 (Answer: “What's it like to be dead?“)

 🧩 Riddle #2: